Darjeeling

 Situated at an altitude of 6000ft near Darjeeling town is Lebong.
 It derives its name from Lepcha word 'Alibong' meaning 'the tongue shaped spur'.
 With its less severe climate, it was one of the foremost places in Darjeeling, which attracted early British settlers.
 There is a cantonment and a small race course.
 Although the race is not organised now the race course once attained the reputation of being the highest race course in the world.

-Housed in Divisional Wild Life Office above Hotel New Elgin the Natural History Society was established in 1915 under the supervision of Lord Carmichael, the then Governor of Bengal.
+Housed in Divisional Wild Life Office the Natural History Society was established in 1915 under the supervision of Lord Carmichael, the then Governor of Bengal.
 The objective of the society was to promote the study of the natural history of Eastern-Himalayas.
 A museum was also created which contains varied and representative collection of mammals, birds, butterflies, insects and reptiles available in the region.
-There is small library of its won having some precious collection of books related to environment and wildlife in Darjeeling Himalayas.
+There is small library of its own having some precious collection of books related to environment and wildlife in Darjeeling Himalayas.

 Dhirdham Temple:

-One of the oldest temples in Darjeeling is the Dhirdham Temple situated near Darjeeling Rail Way Station.
+One of the oldest temples in Darjeeling is the Dhirdham Temple situated near Darjeeling railstation.
 The temple with Pashupatinath (a form of Lord Shiva) as the main deity was established in 1938 by the Prime Minister of Nepal.
 It resembles the famous Pashupatinath Temple in Kathmandu in Nepal.
 The Dhirdham temple is also known for its architectural beauties.

 Mahakal Temple: